 For those new to the awards here is what I wrote about it last year:

 The number of publishers reprinting vintage mysteries is on the increase, meaning us lucky devotees are getting access to more and more of the books and authors we want to try.
+[This is ever more the case in 2020, which I feel had a bumper crop of reprints.]
 With so many novels and short story collections on offer, it can be hard to pick out the very best, which is where the Reprint of the Year Awards come in.
 Before you begin to imagine the swank of the Oscars, with beautiful dresses, smart tuxedos and red carpets, let me bring you back down to earth as to how the more humble Reprint of the Year Awards is going to work…

 Like last year the awards will unfold in four stages…

-Next Saturday me and 6 other bloggers, (Bev, Brad, John, Moira, Puzzle Doctor and Rekha), will begin by sharing one of our nominations for the award, putting forward our reasons for why you should vote for our nominee.
+Next Saturday me and 9 other bloggers, (Bev, Brad, John, Moira, Puzzle Doctor, Laurie, Aidan, JJ, Dead Yesterday), will begin by sharing one of our nominations for the award, putting forward our reasons for why you should vote for our nominee.
 This title has to be a reprint published this year and not a title released for the first time.

 On the following Saturday we will reveal our second choices.

-On one of these 2 days I will set up a poll for this award, listing the 14 titles me and my fellow bloggers have chosen, as well as 3 readers’ choices (more on that later).
+I will set up a poll for this award, listing the 20 titles my fellow bloggers and I have chosen, as well as 3 readers’ choices (more on that later).
 At this stage you will then be able to vote for your favoured titles.